0xPolygonMiden/miden-vm/docs/src/design/aux_table/main.md

 $$s_0 \cdot (s_1^2 - s_1) = 0$$
 $$s_0 \cdot s_1 \cdot (s_2^2 - s_2) = 0$$

-### Combined Bitwise & Power of Two Co-processor
+### Bitwise Co-processor

-Because the Bitwise and Power of Two co-processors have been combined to share a trace, the enforcement of operation selectors should be handled at the shared co-processor level rather than individually by the Bitwise or Power of Two co-processors themselves.
+We have three bitwise operation in bitwise co-processor.
 The selectors for each operation are as follows:

 - `U32AND`: $s_0 = 0$, $s_1 = 0$
 - `U32OR`: $s_0 = 0$, $s_1 = 1$
 - `U32XOR`: $s_0 = 1$, $s_1 = 0$
-- `POW2`: $s_0 = 1$, $s_1 = 1$

 The constraints must require that the selectors be binary and stay the same throughout the cycle:
 $$s_0^2 - s_0 = 0$$